Top of Page

 • Licensed Professional Guardian (April 2021)

 Marc Consalo is an Assistant Professor of Law at Nova Southeastern University Shepard Broad College of Law in Ft.
 Lauderdale, Florida.
 Professor Consalo teaches in both the Undergraduate Program and at the Law School level.
-He has taught classes such as Introduction to Law, Constitutional Law, and Professional Responsibility.
-Marc also serves as the faculty adviser for the undergraduate Moot Court Team.
+He has taught J.D. students such classes as Criminal Law, Civil Procedure, and Professional Responsibility.
+Marc also serves as the faculty adviser for the undergraduate Moot Court Team and the First-Generation Law Students Organization.

 Prior to joining NSU, Marc was with the UCF legal studies department from 2014-2022.
 During that time, he served many roles including Trial Team Adviser, Experiential Learning and Online Education Coordinator, Internship Coordinator, Director of the Center for Law and Policy, and Adjunct Faculty Coordinator.
-At the law school, he has created three new classes for the undergraduate program (appellate advocacy, trial advocacy, and alternative dispute resolution).
+At the law school, he has created several new classes for the undergraduate program including a virtual study abroad course with schools from both the United Kingdom and Dubai.
 He also enjoys working with law students on the trial team and moot court teams.

-In the past, Professor Consalo acted as conflict counsel for the Ninth Judicial Circuit in and for Orange County, Florida for over twenty years.
-There he represented indigent individuals accused of major crimes including homicides.
-Marc also has his professional guardian’s license and currently advocates for abused and neglected children as guardian ad litem in domestic relations cases.
-Currently, he sits on the Capacity Examination Committee for his circuit.
-Finally, he serves as a Special Magistrate for the Town of Oakland.
+Professor Consalo previously served as conflict counsel for the Ninth Judicial Circuit in Orange County, Florida, for over two decades, where he represented indigent individuals accused of serious crimes, including homicides.
+Additionally, Marc holds a professional guardian’s license and currently serves as a guardian ad litem, advocating for abused and neglected children in domestic relations cases.
+He is also an active member of the Capacity Examination Committee for his judicial circuit.
+Previously, he also served as a Special Magistrate for the Town Of Oakland, Florida.

 Curriculum Vitae